ibm-cloud-docs/assistant/dialog-methods.md

 ### com.google.gson.JsonObject support
 {: #dialog-methods-objects-com-google-gson-JsonObject}

-In addition to the built-in methods, you can use standard methods of the `com.google.gson.JsonObject` class.
+In addition to the built-in methods, some of the standard methods of the `com.google.gson.JsonObject` class are also supported.

 ## Strings
 {: #dialog-methods-strings}